Skip to main content

 Biotech Program

-Take your next step toward your Master of Science in Applied Biotechnology.
+Take your next step to energize your career.

 Ready to make a difference in healthcare, agriculture, business or research by revolutionizing the nature of science to solve society's most pressing problems?
-Applying to the Master of Science in Applied Biotechnology program at UW-Green Bay is your next step—and this page will help you rise with confidence.
+Whether you're completing a certificate or doing the full graduate program, the admission process is the same.

 Admission Requirements